fumingyang2004/LIVEVQA/README.md

 You can see crawled data in `data/raw`.

-### Preprocess papers
+### Preprocess Papers

-Process the downloaded papers to extract images and associations.
-You can run the following command:
+Process the downloaded papers to extract images and associations:

 ```bash
 python get_article.py --dir /path/to/html/files --workers 4